 There’s nothing like Italian hospitality to make you feel at home.
 It’s like a big warm embrace, straight from the heart.

-That’s just how we feel when we dine at Italian Kitchen Company.
+That’s just how we feel when we dine at The Italian Kitchen.

 For starters, the place comes with self-assurance.
-Not only do owners Robert and Natalie Santoro have the background to be restaurateurs, but they know that they should be here in this place.
+Not only do owners Robert and Natalie have background as restaurateurs, but they know that they should be here in this place.

 “It was not just about finding any place.
-We wanted a community similar to the Marketta but with a solid home,” Natalie tells us.
+We wanted a community similar to the Marketta but with a solid home,” Natalie tells us, adding that she was returning to her family base on the Gold Coast to put down roots and start a family.

-That’s the ‘home’ they found in the former Ristorante Pinocchio, Mermaid Beach, set beside other niche eateries: Lupo, Bonita Bonita and The Glenelg Public House.
+That’s the ‘home’ they found in the former Ristorante Pinocchio, Mermaid Beach, set beside other niche eateries: The Glenelg Public House, Bonita Bonita and Lupo.

 Their keen eyes saw structural potential in the venue, replacing the pizza oven but leaving the costly exhaust system in place, leaving the exposed timber beams and ceiling in place, reusing light fittings and recycling furniture for a comfortable cosy look, with a new bar, polished concrete floor and white railway tiles giving the restaurant new life.
 It’s a tribute to former owner Riccardo’s passion, rewarded by his regular visits as a diner.